Our Tutors – 2019

 Charles studied in London at the Yehudi Menuhin School and the Royal College of Music with Irina Zaritskaya and Imogen Cooper.
 He has enjoyed collaborations with many leading conductors including Sir Mark Elder, Ryan Wigglesworth, Nicholas Collon and Martyn Brabbins.
 Charles was appointed Steinway & Sons UK Ambassador in 2016.

-Click here for a link to Charles’ website
+Click here for Charles’ website

 Noriko is an internationally renowned concert pianist; her success at the Leeds International Piano Competition in 1987 having launched her international career.
 She appears regularly with all the major European, Japanese and US orchestras and made her BBC Proms debut in August 2013 and appeared again in 2014 with the Endymion Ensemble.
 Noriko’s “ravishingly poetic playing” (Telegraph) sets her apart from her contemporaries and acclaim for her complete Debussy series with BIS Records, confirms her as a fine Debussy specialist.
 Her Images Book I and II were chosen as the top recommendation ‘exquisite delicacy’ in the BBC Radio 3’s CD Review, January 2014.
 Noriko’s latest recording for BIS records is of solo piano music by Eric Satie.